 Well, for a few simple reasons:

 Autoflowering plants are smaller in size, but they don’t cut down on the yield, they are easier to grow, and they grow faster than regular plants.

-You will want only feminized seeds for this grow as male plants won’t give you any buds.
+You will want only feminized seeds for this grow as male plants do not grow flowers.

-“Your plant is only as good as your soil is.”
+“Your plant is only as good as your soil.”

-I find that to be one of the biggest truths of weed growing.
+I find this to be one of the biggest truths of weed growing.

 Beginner growers often experience problems with their soil, such as malnutrition and over-watering.